-Russian defense minister makes first public appearance since mercenary revolt demanded his ouster
+Russian defense minister makes first public appearance since mercenary revolt as uncertainty swirls

 The U.S. had intelligence that Prigozhin had been building up his forces near the border with Russia for some time.
 That conflicts with Prigozhin’s claim that his rebellion was a response to an attack on his field camps in Ukraine on Friday by the Russian military, which he said killed a large number of his men.
 The Defense Ministry denied attacking the camps.

-U.S. Rep. Mike Turner, who chairs the House Intelligence Committee, said Prigozhin’s march on Moscow appeared to have been planned in advance.
+U.S. Rep. Mike Turner, who chairs the House Intelligence Committee, told CBS’ “Face the Nation” that Prigozhin’s march on Moscow appeared to have been planned “for a significant amount of time.”

-“This is something that would have had to have been planned for a significant amount of time to be executed in the manner in which it was,” Turner said on CBS’ “Face the Nation.”

 U.S. Secretary of State Antony Blinken described the weekend’s events as “extraordinary,” recalling that 16 months ago Putin appeared poised to seize the capital of Ukraine and now he has had to defend Moscow from forces led by his onetime protege.